SharePoint lists, to reorder data intelligently

 How to create a SharePoint list

-As we have already mentioned, SharePoint Lists work as a versatile container for storing and organizing structured data within SharePoint that can help your company cover a large number of scenarios and situations in which you need to access and keep track of numerous related information quickly and efficiently.
+As we have already mentioned, lists in Microsoft SharePoint work as a versatile container for storing and organizing structured data within SharePoint that can help your company cover a large number of scenarios and situations in which you need to access and keep track of numerous related information quickly and efficiently.

 So now let's take a closer look at how to achieve exactly this result by creating a SharePoint list and what are the options available to customize it and integrate it harmoniously into our workflows.